dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-01.md

 ### Secondary ID

 If present, the first question in the Question section is used as a secondary ID for each message.
-Note that some queries and some responses may have a QDCOUNT of 0 (for example, responses with RCODE=FORMERR or NOTIMP).
+Note that there may be well formed DNS queries that have a QDCOUNT of 0, and some responses may have a QDCOUNT of 0 (for example, responses with RCODE=FORMERR or NOTIMP).
 In this case the secondary ID is not used in matching.

 ## Algorithm Parameters